 Some have reported not being able to use non-chip enabled credit cards in certain European countries.

-You may want to contact your credit card issuer to activate a PIN code for any EMV chip enabled cards (for "chip and pin" authorization) you plan on taking abroad, as self-service terminals abroad usually require a PIN as well.
+You may want to contact your credit card issuer to activate a PIN code for any EMV chip enabled cards (read about chip and pin cards) you plan on taking abroad, as self-service terminals abroad usually require a PIN as well.